mhmmd-03/AWS-Deployments/3 in 1 Infrastructure/Steps to Deploy.md

 4. Create a separate Security Group (SG) for ELB and ASG to allow web traffic from ELB only.

-5. Web servers should be accessible via Bastion host only.
+5. Web servers should be accessible via Jump Server only.

 6. Create MySQL RDS which should be accessible via web servers using a client.